Published on July 20th, 2016 | by Richard Black0

 Children, after all, can be incredibly irritating as well as their attending parents.
 That’s not the real reason for my concern however.
 My greatest fear is that my offer of a “playdate” will be mistaken as an opportunity for a goodly amount of humping.

 “Why don’t you and Sarah come on over around noon?”
 I’ll say as we pick our kids up from school.
 The invitation seems innocent but I’ll worry about the subtext.
 Sandra, the mother in question, and I scarcely know each other at all.
-I assume that she is a good mother and will feel compelled to stay for the duration of the visit to be certain that I’m not some sort of oversexed pervert.
+I assume that she is a good person and will feel compelled to stay for the duration of the visit to be certain that I’m not some sort of oversexed pervert.
 Of course once she decides to stay I’ll worry that Sandra believes that I might actually be an oversexed pervert and try to take advantage of me.

 I’ll greet her warmly at the door and, once we sit down, we’ll talk about how hard it is to parent over summer.
 We’ll bitch about how our spouses work too much.
 Our kids will settle down and begin drowning Barbie’s in kinetic sand or bonging chewable vitamins.
 The topic will turn to “how fit I look”, I’ll say something about her child birthing hips and then this woman I barely know will ask to see the rest of my home.
 I won’t want to but, being the polite man that I am, I will oblige.